dotnet/BenchmarkDotNet/docs/guide/FAQ.md

 ```
 * **Q** My benchmark unexpectedly stopped and I saw the information about error code.
 What can I do?
 **A** BenchmarkDotNet generates, builds and runs new process for every benchmark.
 This behavior is sometimes interpreted by anti-virus as dangerous, and the process is killed.
 Use `EnvironmentAnalyser` to detect antivirus software and configure your benchmark to use `InProcessToolchain`.

+* **Q** Can I run benchmark on the virtual machine?
+**A** Yes, of course.
+However, it can affect results because of the shared, physical machine, virtualization process and incorrect `Stopwatch.Frequency`.
+If you are unsure whether an application is running on virtual environment, use `EnvironmentAnalyser` to detect VM hypervisor.